You must apply for paid parental leave payments:

-- your baby’s first birthday if you or your spouse or partner gave birth to the child, or otherwise before you have had permanent primary responsibility for the child under 6 years for 12 months, and
+- before your baby’s first birthday if you or your spouse or partner gave birth to the child, (or otherwise before you have had permanent primary responsibility for the child under 6 years for 12 months) and

-Get your application form for parental leave payments from Inland Revenue and return the completed form to Inland Revenue.
+Complete your application for parental leave payments in your Inland Revenue myIR account.

 Employers are required to give their employees information about parental leave payments.
-They should use the Notice for employees about tax payer funded leave entitlements [PDF, 177 KB].
+They should use the following notice.